What security obligations are imposed on data controllers and data processors?

 Technical security measures are policies designed to protect computer systems and should include the maintenance of confidentiality, integrity, availability, and resilience of the processing systems and services (Implementing Rules and Regulations of the Data Privacy Act of 2012, Rule VI, Sec.
 28).

-In addition to the above, the following measures are recommended by the National Privacy Commission (Circular 16-03 Personal Data Breach Management):
+In addition to the above, certain measures are recommended by the National Privacy Commission, such as (Circular 16-03 Personal Data Breach Management):

 - creating a data breach response team;